Thunberg v Trump: A trillion trees is 'not enough'

 “I’m not a person that can complain about not being heard,” she said, prompting laughter from the audience on the first day of the annual WEF meeting.

-“The science and voice of young people is not the center of the conversation, but it needs to be.”
+“The science and voice of young people is not the centre of the conversation, but it needs to be.”

-Several young activists have traveled to Davos, which has chosen sustainability as its main theme this year.
+Several young activists have travelled to Davos, which has chosen sustainability as its main theme this year.

 Thunberg has inspired millions to take action on climate change.
 A video of her giving Trump what media described as a “death stare” at a U.N. climate summit in New York in September went viral on social media.